With over 17 million inhabitants, Manila keeps on growing. The city is the capital of the Philippines and one of the most spread out […]

 In these lawless places, children are abused, get mixed up with drugs, and are often recruited into gangs where they will later prey on other innocents.

-Everywhere we work, Children of the Mekong strives to offer an alternative to these young people, via the provision of an ambitious programme of holistic education and support for employment.
+Across Southeast Asia, Children of the Mekong strives to offer an alternative to these young people via child sponsorship.
+We provide an ambitious programme of holistic education and support for employment for every sponsored child.

-Children of the Mekong seeks out specialised local partners in order to offer the best possible educational support for children and their families – reaching out to street children, providing secure overnight accommodation for them, and running daycare and nurseries so that parents do not have to take their children with them when they go scavenging on the rubbish tip.
+Children of the Mekong seeks out specialised local partners in order to offer the best possible educational support for children and their families.
+Our partners reach out to street children, providing secure overnight accommodation for them.
+They also run daycare and nurseries so that parents do not have to take their children with them when they go scavenging on the rubbish tip.

 With our child sponsorship programme, we are also confronting the problem at the source, endeavouring to nip rural flight in the bud by giving people who live in the countryside the hope of a better future via the education of their children.
 Indeed, a sponsored child goes to the local school, encouraging their parents to stay in their home village.

 Support Children of the Mekong’s initiatives in slums and informal settlements in Southeast Asia